gnina/models/data/CrossDocked2020/README.md

  * CrossDocked2020_v1.1_types.tar.gz - Compressed directory containing all of the types files used to train models
  * CrossDocked2020_v1.1.tgz          - Compressed directory containing all of the raw data.
  * crossdock2020_1.1_lig.molcache2   - molcache formatted version of the Ligand training data.
 Compatible with https://github.com/gnina/libmolgrid
  * crossdock2020_1.1_rec.molcache2   - molcache formatted version of the Receptor training data.
 Compatible with https://github.com/gnina/libmolgrid

+## Changelog
+Version 1.1 of CrossDocked2020 has been released.
+It addresses several receptor structures in the original dataset that were mistakenly flattened and used for training.
+Version 1.1 has addressed these issues, and re-generated 4830 lines for the corresponding typesfiles.
+The newly generated lines are available in the cd2020_v1.1_changed_typeslines.txt file.

 ## Downloading the tarballs
 http://bits.csb.pitt.edu/files/crossdock2020/